André Schilt MSc

 - plasma technology

-Thin Film Technology (TFT) is engaged in thin-film deposition processes, an enabling technology for many large-surface electronics applications, such as thin film solar cells, (O)LED lighting and (O)LED displays.
+Solar Technologies & Applications (STA) is engaged in thin-film deposition processes, an enabling technology for many large-surface electronics applications, such as thin film solar cells, (O)LED lighting and (O)LED displays.

-TFT's mission is to develop innovative scalable deposition technology for the production of large area applications.
+STA's mission is to develop innovative scalable deposition technology for the production of large area applications.
 At the moment the focus is mainly on the production of thin-film solar cell production equipment and processes.

-TFT is working on the process development of the following technologies, which are used for innovative steps in the CIGS production process:
+STA is working on the process development of the following technologies, which are used for innovative steps in the CIGS production process:

 The combination of the above areas of expertise enables STA to develop industrial-scale solutions suitable for equipment and processes for thin-film solar cells and displays.